coallaoh/Principles/README.md

 I credit the idea of organising the principles to Ray Dalio and his book, [_Principles_](https://www.principles.com/).
 Ray, likewise, has introduced a systematic approach to life: let principles be crystallised out of the myriads of trial and error in life.
 Huge respect for his scientific-minded approach to his own life and work.
 I have also inherited some of my principles from his.

-I have organised the principles according to (1) ones that can be applied to my personal life and (2) ones that relate to the research life, taking a hint from Ray’s organisation in Principles.
+I have organised the principles according to (1) ones that can be applied to my personal life and (2) ones that relate to the research life, taking a hint from Ray’s organisation in his book.
 Unlike Ray, who has put equal weight on every principle, I will put a “status label” for each principle item:

 - **Conjecture**: Principles that are not tested with my own experience yet.
 They include second-hand experiences and pieces of advice from trustable, experienced people.
 - **Lemma**: Conjectures or newly introduced principles that have been verified through my own experiences.